Helium6CRES/Sideband_Classification/README.md

 The code will then store a file in the same location as the input with the addition of the suffix "_with_sidebands" appended, which represents the experimental data with further columns describing the band type (Top band, bottom band, mainband, lone band), the beta the band belongs to, and the axial frequency of the band.

-If "y" was input for assembling phantom mainbands, the code will also save another file in the same location as the input with the addition of the suffic "_with_phantoms", representing the data with classified sidebands, calculated axial frequencies, and mainbands assembled from pairs of sidebands that lack a mainband.
+If "y" was input for assembling phantom mainbands, the code will instead save another file in the same location as the input with the addition of the suffix "_with_phantoms", representing the data with classified sidebands, calculated axial frequencies, and mainbands assembled from pairs of sidebands that lack a mainband.